 Semi-trucks differ from 18-wheelers in that they do not carry trailers.
 While the vehicle may not be as long, semi-trucks are still massive vehicles with the potential to cause detrimental injuries in an accident.
 There is a lot of confusion surrounding semi-truck accidents.
 You will have to determine who was liable and how you’re going to cover the cost of damages.

-Truck drivers and their insurance company will be quick to shift the blame on you.
+Truck drivers and their insurance companies will be quick to shift the blame on you.
 So retaining the service of a personal injury attorney is vital if you or a loved one have been injured or killed in a semi-truck accident.

-Semi-Truck Accident Attorney in Los Angeles
+Semi-Truck Accident Lawyer in Glendale, Ca

 Dealing with the aftermath of a trucking accident is cumbersome.
 Let Yarian & Associates, APC carry the burden for you.
 Our attorneys have years of experience working with trucking companies and insurance carriers.
 As your legal counsel, we will do everything we can to ensure you receive maximum compensation.